 Spaniels were originally bred to hunt, find, and flush upland game out of their hiding places – pointers and setters did the pointing, and retrievers did the retrieving.
 Today’s upland dogs are expected to hunt, find, point or flush, be steady to wing and shot, and reliably retrieve or respectfully honor another dog’s retrieve.

-MSDA is pleased to announce a late-June training workshop to be led by professional trainer/handler Jordan Horak.
+MSDA is pleased to hold a late-June training workshop led by professional trainer/handler Jordan Horak.
 The workshop is a two-day program for dogs and handlers who are beginning upland work, or who want help taking their dogs to the highest level.

 The workshop will be held on Saturday June 19 and Sunday June 20 at Thornhill Farm in Woodbine, MD.
 A limited number of private lessons will be available on Monday, June 21.

 Jordan Horak is an accomplished upland dog professional trainer and handler, winner of both the National Open and National Amateur Cocker Championships, and the inventor of the Cato Board placeboard (named after his English Cocker Spaniel).

 In the fall of 2018, Jordan and Cato won the Open Nationals Cocker Championship.
 This championship and also the 2018 Amateur Nationals Cocker Championship win with his dog Breeze validated Jordan’s approach to training.
 At that time, Jordan realized that there needed to be a better, commercially produced, placeboard available to the public – the end result was the Cato Board, totally manufactured and assembled in the US.

 Jordan will be offering a 10% discount on Cato Boards to all registered handlers, working teams and auditors alike.
 This discount is in addition to the quantity discounts presented on his website.